Capillary/ecom-api-document/source/includes/_product.md

 VariantValue | string | The value of the specified variantProperty. *Required for a Variant Product BrandID* | string | Brand id associated to the product ProductTitle* | string | Title of the product to appear on the product's page of the storefront ProductType* | string | Type of the product.
-Values: `P` for a normal product, `A` for an add-on products, and `B` for a bundle product or deal product
+Values: `P` for a normal product, `A` for an add-on product, and `B` for a bundle product or deal product
 CategoryRefCode | string | Reference code of the product category Inventory | int | New stock count of the current product MRP | float  | Retail price of the product
 Webprice | float | Selling price of the product to show up on the storefront.
-Cannot be more than MRP Availability | string | Specify Y` if the product is in stock, `N` if unavailable BarCode | string | Bar code of the product
+Cannot be more than MRP Availability | string | Specify `Y` if the product is in stock, `N` if unavailable BarCode | string | Bar code of the product
-SmallImage | string | Source image of the product's small image (100*100) shown in the product showcase.
-Required if the Custom Type of image is not defined and Extended Properties section of that Product Showcase is not configured accordingly.
+SmallImage | string | Name (with extension) of the product's small image (100*100) shown in the product showcase.
+This param is required if the Custom Type of the image is not defined and the Extended Properties section of that product showcase is not configured accordingly.
 Supported formats: .png, jpg,jpeg, .svc, and .gif
-LargeImage | string | Source image of the product's large image (300*300) shown on the product details page of the storefront.
+LargeImage | string | Name (with extension) of the product's large image (300*300) shown on the product details page of the storefront.
 Supported formats: .png, jpg,jpeg, .svc, and .gif
 ShortDescription | string | Brief description of the product within 500 characters.
 This will appear on the product details page
 ProductDescription | string | Detailed description of the product which will appear in the Description tab of the product page.
 Supports up to 50000 characters
 PaymentOptionOnline | enum | Specify `Y` if the product can be purchased online through options such as Credit Card,Debit Card, and Net Banking, `N` if not supported